Spring Lake is a portion of Pool 2 of the Mississippi River located 3 river miles upstream of the dam at Hastings.

 Bank anglers do fish from the vicinity of the boat access.

 There is a special regulation in effect on Spring Lake.
 All Walleye, Sauger, Largemouth Bass and Smallmouth Bass caught must be returned to the water immediately.
-Fishing season open year around for those species.
+Fishing season is open year around for those species.

 - Monitor status of tagged Catfish